Frequently Asked Questions

 Have tried a trial with your doctor’s guidance and found that it provided sustained relief.

 If my pain stems from osteoporosis, what might be my best form of treatment?

 For many people with osteoporosis, kyphoplasty is a great, evidence-based procedure.
 It can correct bone deformities and relieve pain from compression fractures (also known as wedge fractures).
 It entails inflating a balloon inside the compressed vertebral body then placing specialized bone cement that will provide support.
 Take a look at it in action on our Facebook page.

 Vertiflex is a minimally invasive procedure during which an interspinous spacer is placed to help open the spinal canal.
 The titanium spacer helps to open the spinal space and keep pressure off of the nerves that can cause back and leg pain.

 What is pain management?

-Will I be asleep -- under general anesthesia -- for procedures?
+Will I ever be asleep — under general anesthesia — for procedures?

 Most interventional procedures can be performed at Better Life Spine & Pain Center's in-office procedure suite.
 For patients who have severe anxiety or needle phobia, procedures can be completed with sedation at Houston Methodist Willowbrook Hospital.
 Minimally invasive surgeries are performed at Houston Methodist Willowbrook, or other local hospitals, depending on insurance coverage.